bitnami/charts/TESTING.md

     Although the same reasoning would apply, there are no implicit checks in any of the tests that actively assert the email was changed.

-3. Does that mean that every property in `runtime-parameters` should have an associated test?
+3. Does that mean that every property in `runtime-parameters.yaml` should have an associated test?

     No, there is no need to have an specific test for each property, but the property **should have influence over the tests** to include it in the installation parameters.
 For instance, the property `service.type=LoadBalancer` does not have an associated test, but it is crucial for [Cypress](#cypress) to succeed.